CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-Loader-V0.34-Vol-2.md

 }
 ```

-However, its cross-platform functionality is actually not complete because of the absence of the DLL file `mac.dat` and `unix.dat` .
+However, its cross-platform functionality is actually deformed because of the absence of the DLL file `mac.dat` and `unix.dat` .

 ### 2.Extracting and loading the DLL

-Because of some restrictions, DLLs in the jar could not be loaded directly, so it's necessary to go through the process of extracting the DLL from the jar to the temp folder and load the extracted DLL:
+Because of some restrictions, DLLs in the jar could not be loaded directly.
+Thus it's necessary to extract the DLL to a temporary file before loading it.

 ```java
 File tempDllFile = File.createTempFile("eskidontop", ".dat");